TylerJaacks/BullyOnline/README.md

 read_eula: true               # Must be true — see eula.txt
 ```

-For a full breakdown of all options see `manual.pdf`.
+For a full breakdown of all options see `Manual.pdf`.

 ---